 Rossby won an American-Scandinavian Foundation fellowship for 1926 that brought him to the U.S. Weather Bureau “to study dynamic meteorology problems.”
 One of his goals included demonstrating the applicability of the polar-front theory to American weather.
 Yet Rossby was not simply an acolyte for the Bergen school.
 Like Bjerknes, he was very much his own man, a dynamicist with big theoretical ideas, an intuitive and innovative physical thinker, and a builder of institutions.
 During a very active first year in America, he studied convection and turbulence, consulted on aviation safety, and reanalyzed U.S. weather maps based on the theory of the polar front.
-His first project was to construct a rotating-tank experiment in the basement of the weather bureau, scaled to emulate the atmosphere.
+His first project was to construct a rotating-tank experiment in the basement of the Weather Bureau, scaled to emulate the atmosphere.
 This project was inspired by Herman von Helmholtz’s hydrodynamical theory of vortex motions and informed by the rotating-dishpan experiment described by Felix Exner in 1925.
 Rossby’s tank was two meters in diameter and was filled with melted paraffin.
 It rotated slowly around a vertical axis.
 Like the atmosphere, the tank had large horizontal dimension compared to its vertical depth.
 To a first approximation, it was two-dimensional.
 When the paraffin solidified, it revealed dynamic features of the circulation.
 Such simplification was the key to Rossby’s theoretical approach.
-Although the tank suffered mechanical failure and his initial attempts to emulate the atmosphere and write nondimensional equations of its motion were inconclusive, Rossby persisted, and some two decades later this line of research eventually proved fruitful.
+Although the tank suffered mechanical failure and his initial attempts to emulate the atmosphere and write non-dimensional equations of its motion were inconclusive, Rossby persisted, and some two decades later this line of research eventually proved fruitful.

 Fig. 2.
 Rossby with Rotating Wave Tank, 1926.
 Source: http://celebrating200years.noaa.gov/historymakers/Reichelderfer/rossby650.html

-Rossby and weather bureau forecaster Richard H. Weightman published two articles on polar-front theory that analyzed the development of weather situations over several days.
+Rossby and Weather Bureau forecaster Richard H. Weightman published two articles on polar-front theory that analyzed the development of weather situations over several days.
 They concluded that a denser network of surface and upper-air stations with better and more frequent observations was needed for reliable analysis of both the positions and the energies associated with the storms, but argued that the polar front theory had given them an advantage in explaining complex phenomena and their underlying dynamics.
-After his fellowship year, Rossby, the institution builder, established a model aviation forecasting system in California in 1927 for the Guggenheim Foundation, initiated the first graduate program in meteorology at the Massachusetts Institute of Technology in 1928, and began a formal exchanges with dynamic oceanographers at Woods Hole in 1930.
+After his fellowship year, Rossby, the institution builder, established a model aviation forecasting system in California in 1927 for the Guggenheim Foundation, initiated the first graduate program in meteorology at the Massachusetts Institute of Technology in 1928, and began formal exchanges with dynamic oceanographers at Woods Hole in 1930.
 Now he was poised for yet another innovation in forecasting weather, not at the surface, but at an altitude of 5.5km.

 In 1931 MIT had purchased a research airplane in 1931 to carry aloft a device that traced a continuous record of temperature, relative humidity, and barometric pressure on a rolling paper chart.
 Rossby used these measurements to identify dynamic features of the upper atmosphere.
 But the combination of strong winds and icing often made flying much too dangerous, even for experienced pilots.
 Yet it was just such severe weather conditions that were most disruptive to society that were of most interest to meteorologists.
 In 1936 a new remote sensing device became available—the radiosonde—that superseded piloted aircraft soundings.
 The new technology involved an expendable meteorological instrument package, borne aloft by a free-flight balloon, to measure, from the surface to the stratosphere, the vertical profiles of atmospheric variables and transmit the data via radio to a ground receiving system.
 According to Rossby, communications are the alpha and omega of meteorology, and now radio “robot observer,” was taking over in the form of miniaturized transmitters attached to balloons.